 Special categories of personal data we collect

-When we are carrying out debt collection or enforcement activities, we are required to determine whether individuals who are the subject of debt collection or enforcement action could be regarded as vulnerable.
-In order to make such a determination we may ask you for, or you may volunteer to give us, information about your vulnerability.
+When we are carrying out debt collection or enforcement activities, we are required to determine whether individuals who are the subject of debt collection or enforcement action could be regarded as having vulnerabilities.
+In order to make such a determination we may ask you for, or you may volunteer to give us, information about your personal circumstances.

 Sometimes we will ask or collect information about your mental and physical health and in particular any information about disabilities you may have, any medical conditions, illnesses or whether you are pregnant.
 This type of information is known as 'special categories of personal data'.